nwsnet/notification-popup/README.md

 If you encounter any problems or bugs, please create an issue on [GitHub](https://github.com/nwsnet/notification-popup/issues).

 ## Contribution
-Any contribution to the development of MageSetup is highly welcome.
+Any contribution is highly welcome.
 The best possibility to provide any code is to open a [pull request on GitHub](https://help.github.com/articles/using-pull-requests).

 ## Developer